Training Sources

 How it works:

-- Starts at the
+- Starts at your documentation URL

-docsUrlyou configure - Discovers all linked pages within the same domain
+- Discovers all linked pages within the same domain

-- Extracts article content using
+- Extracts and converts article content

 - Streams progress in real time as pages are processed